albertattard/presentation-domain-primitives-kotlin/presentation.md

 # Sealed Classes

-Another approach is to use seal classes instead of throwing exceptions
+Another approach would be to use sealed classes instead of throwing exceptions:

 ```kotlin
 sealed class OrderNumber {